sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 273. ### What is dynamic import?
      The dynamic import() syntax is a ECMAScript proposal not currently part of the language standard.
 It is expected to be accepted in the near future.
-You can achieve code-splitting into your app using dynamic import().
+You can achieve code-splitting into your app using dynamic import.

      Let's take an example of addition,

      1. **Normal Import**
      ```javascript
      import { add } from './math';